Overview of Medicinal Cannabis

 CBD does not cause a ‘high’ and may reduce the unwanted side effects of THC.

-Depending on a patient’s medical condition, the doctors’ diagnosis and treatment plan will be carefully considered to ensure the medical cannabis product received contains the appropriate levels of cannabinoids for symptom management.
+Depending on a patient’s medical condition, the doctors’ diagnosis and treatment plan will be carefully considered to ensure the prescribed medical cannabis therapy contains the appropriate levels of cannabinoids for symptom management.

 What are cannabinoids?